Loki (Marvel Cinematic Universe): Capture and learning his original fate

+A variant of Loki, dubbed Variant L1130, is subdued by the Avengers at Stark Tower following the Battle of New York.
+He is taken into custody by Thor and Stark but they get stopped by Alexander Pierce and other agents at the Tower's entrance.
+Loki witnesses Stark going into cardiac arrest and sees Ant-Man kicking the briefcase containing the Tesseract to another Tony Stark.
+However, the briefcase gets knocked over by Hulk and lands at Loki's feet.
+Loki takes the Tesseract and escapes into a wormhole.

-A variant of Loki, dubbed Variant L1130, retrieves the Tesseract in an alternate 2012 during the Avengers' "Time Heist" and escapes following the Battle of New York, forming a new timeline.
-Loki escapes into Mongolia and is taken into custody by the Time Variance Authority (TVA), while the new timeline is reset and destroyed.
+The wormhole drops Loki off in Mongolia and he is taken into custody by the Time Variance Authority (TVA), while the new timeline is reset and destroyed.

-TVA judge Ravonna Renslayer labels him a rogue variant to be "reset".
-However, TVA agent Mobius M. Mobius intervenes and takes Loki to a Time Theatre where he reviews Loki's past misdeeds and questions his real motive for hurting people.
-After realizing that the Infinity Stones cannot help him, as well as viewing his would-be future on the "Sacred Timeline", including his own death at the hand of Thanos, Loki agrees to help Mobius stop a rogue variant of himself.
+Loki is taken through a Timedoor into the TVA headquarters.
+He is taken into the TVA court room where TVA judge Ravonna Renslayer labels him a rogue variant to be "reset", despite Loki saying that they should talk to the Avengers instead.
+He is told what they did was supposed to happen.
+TVA agent Mobius M. Mobius intervenes and takes Loki to a Time Theatre where he reviews Loki's past misdeeds and questions his real motive for hurting people.
+After Mobius leaves the room, Loki escapes and learns that the Infinity Stones are powerless in the TVA, as they are being used as paperweights.
+He returns to the Time Theatre and views his main 616 counterpart's life, such as his relationship with Thor and death at the hands of Thanos.
+After seeing this, Loki agrees to help Mobius stop another variant of himself.

 Working with the Time Variance Authority

-Loki joins a TVA mission following an ambush by the fugitive Loki Variant in 1985 Oshkosh, Wisconsin.
+Loki goes with a TVA unit to 1985 Oshkosh, Wisconsin to look for the variant.
 Loki stalls for time, but Mobius understands his plan.
-After some research, Loki proposes that the Variant is hiding near apocalyptic events like Asgard's Ragnarök, where the impending destruction means their actions cannot change the timeline, thus concealing them from the TVA.
+After some research, Loki proposes that the variant is hiding near apocalyptic events like Asgard's Ragnarök, where the impending destruction means their actions cannot change the timeline, thus concealing them from the TVA.
 Loki and Mobius confirm this possibility by visiting Pompeii in 79 AD.
-Travelling to 2050 Alabama, they encounter The Variant, who rejects Loki's offer to work together to overthrow the Time-Keepers, before revealing herself as a female variant of Loki.
-The Variant then uses TVA Reset Charges to "bomb" the timeline, creating new timeline branches to keep the organization's minutemen busy, before escaping through a portal to the TVA to assassinate the Time-Keepers, with Loki in pursuit.
+Travelling to 2050 Alabama, Loki meets the variant, who rejects Loki's offer to work together to overthrow the Time-Keepers, before revealing herself as a female variant.
+The variant then uses TVA Reset Charges to "bomb" the timeline, creating new timeline branches to keep the TVA's Minutemen busy, before escaping through a Timedoor, with Loki in pursuit.